The Levelwise Finite Generation of Free Tambara Functors: Introduction

 \subsection{Background}

 Tambara functors are equivariant analogues of commutative rings, appearing naturally as ring structures associated to systems of representations.
-Representation rings, Galois extensions, Burnside rings, and even commutative rings with a $G$-action in the simplest case all give rise to Tambara functors, which are defined as a functor sending finite $G$-sets to sets satisfying certain properties.
+Representation rings, Galois extensions, Burnside rings, and even commutative rings with a $G$-action in the simplest case all give rise to Tambara functors, which consist of a collection of commutative rings (known as the \textit{levels} of the Tambara functor) with structure maps between them.

 The notion of a \textit{free polynomial Tambara functor,} first introduced in \cite{blumberg2018incomplete}, is the equivariant analogue of a free polynomial ring; they represent the functors which send a Tambara functor to its underlying set in a chosen level.
-In some sense, these can be viewed as very lage Burnside rings---indeed, specializing to the generator associated to the $G$-set $X = \varnothing$ recovers the usual Burnside ring.
+In some sense, these can be viewed as very large Burnside rings---indeed, specializing to the generator associated to the $G$-set $X = \varnothing$ recovers the usual Burnside ring.

 Free polynomial Tambara functors both mirror and differ from their classical counterparts in interesting ways.
 A result of \cite{BRUN2005233} shows that the bottom level of any free polynomial Tambara functor $\A[X]$ is a free polynomial ring with $\abs{X}$ generators.
 On the other hand, in \cite{Hill_2022}, free Tambara functors are shown to be almost never flat, a striking deviation from classical algebra.